The Internship Program at Stonecrop Gardens

 Our approach is “hands-on,” providing a select few each year with a chance to become part of a team of people who are plant enthusiasts, who love to garden, who love Stonecrop and who want to share this garden with others.

 The internship runs from February through December and includes a 40-hour workweek with alternating weekend duties.
 Compensation includes $400 per week and a shared living situation with other interns in our gatehouse.
 Please note that since Stonecrop is situated in a remote setting, there is no reliable taxi service or public transportation.
-Therefore, interns are required to have a valid driver’s licence and a car.
+Therefore, interns are required to have a valid driver’s license and a car.

 Interested parties should send a letter of intent and résumé for consideration and to receive an application.